stefanhans/thoughts-about-contexting-talk/PITCHME.md

 Write functions or mappings <br>from anything into a binary hierarchy.

-- create the binary hierarchy directly |
+- write your function |
 - use standards like GPS, taxonomies ... |
 - transform from dictionary, list, range ... |
 - research a new subject area |